Dodge Charger (2006): SRT-8

+Special editions

 Daytona R/T

 The 2006 Charger Daytona R/T debuted at the Chicago Auto Show.
 It featured a high output 350 hp version of the 345 cuin Hemi as well as an updated suspension and tires.
 Visual additions included a special front fascia with a chin spoiler and a black rear spoiler.
 In a retro touch, the Daytona R/T featured black "Hemi" decals on the hood and rear fender and retro high impact colors.

 The 2006 Dodge Charger R/T Daytona Limited colors were "Go ManGo!" (orange with black decals and spoiler (punctuation in the name is correct, as displayed on the dashboard), "Top Banana" (yellow with black decals and spoiler)), "Tor Red” (red with black decals and spoiler (punctuation in the name is correct, as displayed on the dashboard)).
 The U.S. production release was limited to 4,000 cars each for orange and yellow, 2,000 for the red, and they had a badge with a production number placed under the far-right dash vent.

-In 2007, larger 20-inch chrome-clad wheels were introduced, now being produced only in two new colors, Sub Lime Green and Plum Crazy Purple.
+In 2007, larger 20-inch chrome-clad wheels were introduced, now being produced only in two new colors with a combined total of 2900 built in the U.S. with 1500 being Sub Lime Green and 1400 Plum Crazy Purple.
+Daytonas were again numbered with badges on the right of the dash.
 In 2008, a revised stripe package was adopted, and the color for this year was HEMI Orange.
 In 2009, horsepower was increased to 372 hp by the addition of Variable Camshaft Timing.
 The color for this year was Stone White.
 There was no Daytona R/T for the 2010 model year.